anthonymolinari/latex_preview.nvim/README.md

 </div>

 ## Description
-Setting up live preview for latex can be annoying, managing both latexmk and your PDF viewer of choice.
 The goal of this plugin is to automate the process of launching and managing a live preview and do so without ever leaving the comfort of vim.

 # Installation